-Financial statements on which the firm willIn the case of a single entity, the financial statements of that entity.
+Financial statements on which the firm will express an opinion In the case of a single entity, the financial statements of that entity.
 In the case of consolidated financial statements, also referred to as group financial statements, the consolidated financial statements.